 Back pain can have a great impact on your life.
 It can restrict your mobility and also make you miss work.
 However, our spine specialists and spine surgeons can help.
-Whatever the cause of your back pain, the spine specialists and spine surgeons at Southwest Scoliosis Institute will carry out a thorough evaluation through the use of the most advanced diagnostic equipment.
+Whatever the cause of your back pain, the spine specialists and spine surgeons at Southwest Scoliosis and Spine Institute will carry out a thorough evaluation through the use of the most advanced diagnostic equipment.

 We will work with you to create a treatment plan that will reduce or completely get rid of your back pain so that you can go back to an active lifestyle within a short period.
 Also, our spine specialists and surgeons are adept at treating the following spine conditions:

 - Degenerative disc disease